acdc-digital/Medex-MITP/Medex/readme.md

 Document Splitting: The CharacterTextSplitter is used to split the document into chunks.
 This is necessary because language models like GPT-3 have a maximum token limit, and large documents need to be split into smaller chunks to be processed.
 Embedding Generation: The OpenAIEmbeddings is used to generate embeddings for each chunk.
 These embeddings are vector representations of the text that capture semantic meaning and can be used for tasks like similarity search.
 Indexing: The MyScale index is used to store and retrieve the embeddings.
 This allows the application to quickly find similar documents or chunks based on their embeddings.
 Metadata Tracking: The Unstructured library tracks a variety of metadata about the elements extracted from documents.
-This metadata can be used to filter document elements based on criteria of interest, such as page number or source file.</h4>
+This metadata can be used to filter document elements based on criteria of interest, such as page number or source file.